 2. International airfare.

 4. Lunches and Dinners not mentioned above.

 5. All personal expenses (phone calls, laundry, bar bills, battery recharge, extra porters, bottle or boiled water, shower etc).

-6. Extra night accommodation in Kathmandu or Tea House due to early arrival or late departure, early return or late return from mountain due to any reason than the scheduled itinerary.
+6. Extra night accommodation in Kathmandu or Tea House due to early arrival or late departure, early return or late return due to any reason than the scheduled itinerary.

 7. All the alcoholic and non-alcoholic hot and cold drinks.